OpenCPIsland/KeyChainWindows/README.md

 ## Build Instructions

-For detailed setup instructions and steps to build the `KeyChainWindows.dll`, including how to ensure the **v143 tools** are selected, refer to the [instructions.md](https://github.com/CP-Island-Localhost-Server/KeyChainWindows/blob/main/instructions.md) file.
+For detailed setup instructions and steps to build the `KeyChainWindows.dll` and `MemoryMonitorWindows.dll`, including how to ensure the **v143 tools** are selected, refer to the [instructions.md](https://github.com/CP-Island-Localhost-Server/KeyChainWindows/blob/main/instructions.md) file.

 ## Target Architecture